lchristmann/simple-tailwind-site-typo3/README.md

 ## Development

-For easier development I added the DDEV Add-On "PhpMyAdmin", which you can run with `ddev phpmyadmin` and easily inspect the contents of the `db` database.
+For easier development I added the DDEV Add-On "PhpMyAdmin" (with `ddev add-on get ddev/ddev-phpmyadmin`), which you can install and run with `ddev phpmyadmin` and easily inspect the contents of the `db` database.

 ## How I created and installed the site package